 Taylor Swift Sues Microsoft

-Taylor Swift tried to sue Microsoft over a chatbot which posted racist messages on Twitter, the president of the tech company has revealed.
-She was unhappy with the name of its chatbot Tay, meant to interact with 18 to 24-year-olds online, because it was similar to hers.
+Taylor Swift tried to sue Microsoft over a chatbot that posted racist messages on Twitter, the president of the tech company has revealed.
+She was unhappy with the name of its chatbot Tay, meant to interact with 18 to 24-year-olds online because it was similar to hers.
 If you don’t remember TayTweets, it’s the Twitter chatbot that turned racist.

 Taylor and her legal team are pretty strict on people who come too close to the singer and her intellectual property rights.

 Consumers Waste No Time With iPhone 11 Memes

 Rumors of three rear-facing cameras started consumer imaginations clicking before the device came out officially.
 On Tuesday, the company revealed its next-generation phone at an Apple event in Cupertino, California. iPhone rumors and leaks were everywhere in the days leading up to the event, and the idea that one potential update would include three rear-facing cameras had consumers meme-ing it up with fake mockups on Twitter.

 The idea of three separate cameras put some in mind of a fidget spinner, a stovetop, a coconut, and even an alien.
 And some jokes were just about how much the phone is likely to cost.
 Spoiler: a lot.